sergioisidoro/github-transifex-action/README.md

 # Github Transifex Action 🌎💬⚙️

-**⚠️ New versions might have breaking changes.
-Please pin your git action version so that breaking changes do not break your workflow ([see bellow](https://github.com/sergioisidoro/github-transifex-action#docker-image))**
+**⚠️ New versions might have breaking changes.**

+Please pin your git action version instead of using `latest`, so that breaking changes do not break your workflow ([see bellow](https://github.com/sergioisidoro/github-transifex-action#docker-image)) You can also use the version `edge` for the current unreleased version (master branch) of this action**

 ## What does this action do?